netsells/vue-storybook-test-utils/README.md

 This package provides wrappers around `@vue/test-utils` for easier integration with storybook-based tests.

+Note: This package works with the following stack:
+- Nuxt 3
+- Vite
+- `@vue/test-utils`
+- Vitest
+- Storybook 7+

+For Nuxt 2 compatability see versions `1.x`.

 ## Why?

 Most of your test composition and variants (e.g. props, slots) is already setup as part of storybook for use in component-first development and Visual Regression Testing process.
 It makes little sense to do this setup twice.
 This module allows you to pass your stories directly to the `@vue/test-utils` package and have the wrappers automatically generated with your provided props and story markup.